-The Call for Proposals Closed March 20 ~ Authors whose proposals were accepted will submit their papers for peer review by May 22
+The Call for Proposals Closed March 20 ~ the accepted authors’ papers have been submitted for peer review

 - Authors submit abstracts on proposed papers, panels, posters, tutorials, workshops and roundtable discussions